 - Pick one thing.
 Which thing needs to be updated the most?
 Spend the bulk of your budget on that and use thrifty fixes for everything else.
 For example, replace your countertops and then repaint your cabinetry and replace the hardware over time.
 In most cases, the results will be just as good as a full remodel.

 - Just add paint.
 A new coat of paint, especially if you select a new and improved color, will go a long way.
 Typically, a single can will be enough to do the trick since your cabinetry covers the bulk of the wall space.
-Speaking of cabinets, repainting your cabinets is another way to get a new leash on one of the most significant features in your kitchen.
+Speaking of cabinets, repainting your cabinets is another way to get a new lease on one of the most significant features in your kitchen.
 Consider using a two-tone approach for a designer-worthy finish.
 Try using a darker paint on lower cabinets and a lighter one on the uppers.
 Or, paint your kitchen island a different color than the perimeter cabinetry.